Healthplan Spain

 PROS

 1. New Opportunity for Non-EU Citizens: The digital nomad visa offers a fresh avenue for non-EU citizens to relocate to Spain.
-Previously, options were limited to non-Lucrative visas or the Golden Visa, which required substantial property investment.
+Previously, options were limited to non-Lucrative visas or the Golden Visa (now unavailable), which required substantial property investment.
 The DNV allows individuals to work remotely while residing in Spain.

 2. Flexibility in Applying: Applicants can choose to apply for the visa either from their home country or while already present in Spain.
 This flexibility enables prospective nomads to explore the country before making a decision.